nathonfowlie/education.aws.developer_associate/_pages/cli.md

 There's several ways to develop on AWS -

-- AWS CLI from local machine
+- AWS CLI from local machine or EC2 instance.
-- AWS CLI from EC2 instance
-- AWS SDK from local machine
+- AWS SDK from local machine or EC2 instance.
-- AWS SDK from EC2 instance
-- AWS Instance Metadata Server for EC2
+- AWS Instance Metadata Server for EC2.

 ## Configuration

 ### Local Environment